Timothy D. Murphy: Life

 On May 6, 1922, Murphy, Cornelius Shea, and six other labor leaders were arrested and charged with the murder of a Chicago police officer.
 On May 24, the state asked for nolle prosequi and the court agreed to withdraw the indictments.
 A new indictment was returned against Murphy and the others in August, but this second indictment was withdrawn by the state as well.

 Death

-"Big Tim" Murphy was shot and killed as he answered the front door of his home on the night of June 26, 1928.
-His murder was never solved, but he may have been gunned down by former associates of Enright's.
+Murphy was shot and killed as he answered the front door of his home on the night of June 26, 1928.
+His murder was never solved, but he may have been shot by former associates of Enright's.
 Others suggest he was killed by Murray "The Camel" Humphreys, a former hitman and later a lieutenant for the Chicago Outfit.

-Murphy's widow, Margaret (called by the nickname "Flo"), later married mobster John "Dingbat" O'Berta, a Murphy protégé.
+Murphy's widow, Margaret, later married mobster John "Dingbat" O'Berta, a Murphy protégé.